meyheel/test-git/README.md

 /* @meyheel
 .gitignore @meyheel

-# Lines starting with '#' are comments.
+"# Lines starting with '#' are comments."
-# Each line is a file pattern followed by one or more owners.
+"# Each line is a file pattern followed by one or more owners.

 # More details are here: https://help.github.com/articles/about-codeowners/